Finding vegan shaving supplies poses little inconvenience. There are a number of excellent products that will suit your needs.

 Shaving Creams & Gels

 If you’re in the market for vegan shaving supplies, the obvious place to start with is shaving cream—since the bestselling commercial brands invariably contain a slew of substances that are likely slaughterhouse byproducts.
-If there is a conventional shaving cream in a pressurized can that’s vegan, we haven’t yet heard about it.
+If there is a mass-market shaving cream in a pressurized can that’s vegan, we haven’t yet heard about it.
 But there are several premium shaving gels that are vegan, that work every bit as well as conventional creams:

 - Dr. Bronner’s Organic Shaving Gel